 2. Yahoo!
 Data Breaches

 We’ve already discussed the severity of the two Yahoo!
 Data breaches earlier this month, but it is worth revisiting why this is such an important cyberattack.
-The attacks on Yahoo! discovered in 2016 broke the world record for largest data breach not once, but twice, when first 500 million accounts, then another one billion, were discovered to be compromised.
+The attacks on Yahoo! discovered in 2016 broke the world record for largest data breach not once, not twice, but three times.
+500 million accounts, then another one billion, and then all 3 billion of its users’ accounts were discovered to be compromised.
 Both breaches are still being investigated, but we know that the data supports numerous other attacks against users who reuse passwords and fail to follow proper security procedures to protect their online accounts.

 1. DNC & 2016 United States Presidential Election Hack